Recreational Rowing

 This program supports rowers who have completed Learn-to-Row and are ready for the next step.
 It’s designed to build confidence, develop technique, and ease new rowers into the broader recreational community.

 You’ll row in crew boats (fours and eights) and take part in scheduled sessions –mornings, evenings, and weekends.
 Additional coaching is included to help you progress.
-You’re welcome to explore regattas or touring events, but participation is always optional.
+You’re welcome to explore regattas or touring events, and participation is always optional.

 Season: July through August